 The CRN for a pressure vessel does not expire unless code rules make it obsolete or the manufacturer wants to change the design (CSA B51-2009 4.1.2 and 4.1.4).
 For each build, the AI checks that the calculations are updated to the latest code and addenda and that no design changes are needed to meet the latest rules.
 This is identical to the process used for National Board registered designs that are not CRN registered.

 Once the design changes either from changing code requirements, or by the manufacturers choice and the AI is no longer able to clearly link the derived designs to the registered generic design, then the design has to be sent back to all the jurisdictions to update the CRN.

-For this sample vessel, it is the AI’s is responsibility to determine that the 36×60 derived design falls within the scope of the registered generic design.
+For this sample vessel, it is the AI’s responsibility to determine that the 36×60 derived design falls within the scope of the registered generic design.
 Once satisfied, the AI will allow the CRN number from the generic registration to be used and put on the official paperwork and nameplate.
-By relying on the AI instead of a review engineer for each derived design the CRN registration delay and cost has been eliminated.
-Once the generic design is in use, the CRN process becomes as efficient as the National Board system until design changes are required.
+By relying on the AI instead of a review engineer for each derived design, the CRN registration time and cost has been eliminated.
+Once the generic design is in use, the CRN process becomes the same as the National Board system until design changes are required.